 “My story began when I was 14 and I injured my knee in gym class,” says Moran.
 Although she had surgery shortly after that injury, for years, her knee continued to dislocate and cause her pain.
 In her 40s, after decades of exercise and events work on her “trick knee,” Moran underwent an osteotomy, a procedure that adjusted the length of her bones to re-align her kneecap.
 Moran says that although recovery from that surgery was difficult, she was able to walk, run, swim, and cross-country ski again.

 “Then, in the fall of 2013, I was running around all day on a project, and my client asked, ‘Jill, why are you limping?’” she says.
 “I realized I’d been taking more ibuprofen than I’d like to.”
-So Moran slowed down enough to consult again with Donald T. Reilly, MD, an orthopedic surgeon at New England Baptist Hospital who she had been seeing for several years.
-Dr. Reilly had told Moran years before that she’d eventually need a knee replacement, but, at the time, advised her to wait as long as possible since she was so young.
+So Moran slowed down enough to consult again with an orthopedic surgeon at New England Baptist Hospital.
+Moran had been told years before that she’d eventually need a knee replacement, but, at the time, was advised to wait as long as possible since she was so young.
 “But by 2013, my day-to-day living and quality of life had changed,” says Moran.
-So in January 2014, Dr. Reilly replaced her knee joint, and Moran has never looked back.
+So in January 2014, she had a knee replacement, and Moran has never looked back.

 “My next big event was two months after my surgery, so I was highly motivated to recover,” Moran says.
 “I stayed inside and worked on my laptop, and I focused on doing my prescribed stretches and exercises,” Moran says.
 “And I did it!
 I was at my first event after the surgery and it was a big success.”